 Black Cat somewhat depressingly asks, “Who will buy the future?”
 Philosophy Tube’s video on digital surveillance as a hammer raises some valid points.
 An AI Epidemologist called BlueDot knew about the COVID-19 outbreak before we did.
 Maybe AI will buy the future and rent it back to us for $5 a month.

 Is the punk in Solarpunk real?
 If “What we can learn from the Solarpunk movement”, and “how to be an optimistic radical” get you on a watchlist, it’s definitely real.
 If Solarpunk seems a lot like an evolution of the excellently named Fully Automated Luxury Gay Space Communism to you, then maybe like the Matrix it’s just taking inspiration from good sources.

 A final quote, from Steven Kotler’s Last Tango in Cyberspace:

 “THIS REVOLUTION IS FOR DISPLAY PURPOSES ONLY.”

 As always, do share the email and the links, it’s what it’s there for.
 If you’re reading this in a browser and could heart the post or The Dork Web in general, that would be really helpful for attracting new readers.
 I hope you’ve enjoyed this post.
+If you’re not already subscribed you can make sure you never miss an issue by filling in the form below.
 I’ll be back in a couple of weeks with all the latest hax and cool weirdness found on The Dork Web.